gabrielsadaka/gabrielsadaka.github.io/dotnet-gcp-pulumi/post.md

 ### The Infrastructure

 Deploying the infrastructure is performed in two steps by two different GCP accounts.
-There is an account that has the permissions to make IAM changes and enable GCP APIs named, `iam-svc`, there are instructions in the readme of the repository to create this account.
+There is an account that has the permissions to make IAM changes and enable GCP APIs named, `iam-svc`.
+The IAM account is created manually using gcloud CLI commands prior to running the first deployment of the application, there are instructions in the readme of the repository to create this account.
 The IAM account then creates a CI account named, `ci-svc`, with only the permissions it requires to deploy the infrastructure and deploy the application to GCP Cloud Run, along with an account named, `weather-api-cloud-run`, that is the service account the Cloud Run app runs as.
+The Cloud Run service account has only the permissions it needs to run the application, access the database password secret and the database itself.

 The deployment of the IAM changes, infrastructure and the app itself are all performed by Pulumi.
-The tasks performed in the GitHub Actions like the build and test are all defined as containers/tasks in Batect.
+The tasks performed in the GitHub Actions like the build and test task are all defined as containers/tasks in Batect.

 ```yaml
 containers: